stefanobang/live_translation/README.md

 ## Usage (실행)
 English:
 1. Simply run the liveTranslation.exe file
-2. Choose the langauge for translation (For EN, choose 'base' or 'medium' or 'large' model then press the button)
+2. Choose the langauge for translation (Choose 'base' or 'medium' or 'large' model then press the button)
 - Please note that bigger the model the output is better!
 - Output time varies depending on computer performance
 3. For overlay, you must initate the translate first and then press the overlay button.